 Prosecution history unnecessary.
-Don't submit a printed copy of the prosecution history for the protested application or the relevant registrations or prior pending applications that form the basis for the letter of protest.
-This information is part of our records and will be reviewed as needed.
+Don't submit a copy of the prosecution history for the protested application or the relevant registrations or prior pending applications that form the basis for the letter of protest.
+This information is part of our records and can be reviewed as needed.

-Evidence to support a refusal or requirement that has already been issued.
+Evidence to support a refusal or requirement that has already issued.
 If your evidence isn't redundant, this new evidence may be forwarded to the examining attorney for consideration.

-Irrelevant evidence.
-Don’t include information about or evidence of alleged prior use, evidence of alleged incidents of actual confusion, alleged fraudulent activity, or declarations.
+Don’t include irrelevant evidence.
+Don’t include information about or evidence of alleged prior use, evidence of alleged incidents of actual confusion, or declarations.
 These matters and evidence are relevant only for inter partes proceedings at the Trademark Trial and Appeal Board.